airbnb/streamalert/docs/source/app-auth-update.rst

       type:                          duo_auth

-Updating Authentication Info
+Updating App Credentials
 ----------------------------

-To update a listed App configuration with new authentication information, use the following command:
+To update an App's credentials, run the the following command:

 .. code-block:: bash

   $ python manage.py app update-auth --cluster <cluster> --name <app_name>

-The above command will walk through updating the authentication information, similar to the process when `configuring a new App <app-configuration.html#example-prompts-for-duo-auth>`_.
+This will have you follow a process similar to `configuring a new App <app-configuration.html#example-prompts-for-duo-auth>`_.